darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 author: "people"
 ---

 Star ratings and color labels help you to sort and rank images according to your own criteria.
-An image's star rating and its color labels can be displayed over thumbnails in the lighttable view and filmstrip module.
+An image's star rating and color labels can be displayed over thumbnails in the lighttable view and filmstrip module.

 # star ratings

 You can give an image a rating from zero to five stars.
-The quality criteria which lead to a rating are up to you.
-Whenever you import images, each image receives a default rating which you can define in [preferences > import](../../../preferences-settings/import.md).
+Whenever you import images, each image receives a default rating which you can define in the [import](../../../module-reference/utility-modules/lighttable/import.md) module.
 You can also mark an image as “rejected”.

 There are several ways to change a rating.
 While hovering the cursor over an image thumbnail, you can press a number key 0 – 5 to define the number of stars, or press R to “reject” an image.
 This is probably the fastest way to rate your images on first inspection of a film roll.

-You can also directly click on the star icons that are overlayed on the thumbnails.
+You can also directly click on the star icons that are overlayed on the thumbnails or in the bottom panel.
 Click the x to reject.

 As Rejecting an image removes the currently-applied star rating, you can undo the rejection by clicking x or pressing R again.